 - Improving maternal health is one of the eight Millennium Development Goals (MDGs) adopted by the international community in 2000.

-- While the coverage of maternal health care has been improved in many parts of the world during the past decade, in average only 40% of women in low-income countries benefit from skilled care during childbirth.
+- While the coverage of maternal health care has improved in many parts of the world during the past decade, on average only 46% of women in low-income countries benefit from skilled care during childbirth.
 This means that millions of births are not assisted by a midwife, a doctor or a trained nurse.

 Where maternal deaths occur